N-Demir/modal-run/README.md

 # modal-run

-Super simple tool to run deployed Modal functions from the CLI.
+Simple tool to run deployed Modal functions from the CLI.

 ## Installation